eliang-stripe/sail-dashboard-starter/README.md

-# Stripe Dashboard Shell
+# Stripe Dashboard Template

-A reusable React dashboard shell.
+A React dashboard template to use for prototypes.
+Built with React, Vite, and Tailwind CSS.

+## Getting Started

+Click the **"Use this template"** button at the top of this repository to create your own copy.
+Then clone your new repo and install dependencies:

 ## Quick Start